 Keep up to date with news from Cambridge and its schools around the world.

 Germany is one of the most popular university destination countries in Europe.
 The country’s unbeatable combination of world-class universities and a tuition-free public university system make it the first choice for many international students.
-As a result, Germany has surpassed its goal of hosting 350,000 international students by 2020 – three years earlier than expected.
+As a result, Germany surpassed its goal of hosting 350,000 international students by 2020 three years earlier than expected.

-The QS Best Student Cities Rankings 2019 provides more evidence of the country’s growing popularity among international students: for the first time, Munich and Berlin ranked in the top five best cities for studying abroad.
+The QS Best Student Cities Rankings provides evidence of the country’s growing popularity among international students.
+In recent years, Munich and Berlin have ranked among the top five best cities worldwide for studying abroad.

 German higher education institutions are divided between universities, applied science universities, and colleges of art music or film, resulting in an impressive choice of programmes.
 Out of over 1600 international Bachelor’s and Master’s degree programmes listed by DAAD (Deutscher Akademischer Austauschdienst / German Academic Exchange Service) for the academic year 2021-22, over 1300 are taught in English only.

-The Central Office for Foreign Education [Die Zentralstelle für ausländisches Bildungswesen (ZAB)] of the Standing Conference of German Ministers of Education and Cultural Affairs (KMK) provides the official framework for the recognition of foreign qualifications for higher education admissions.
+The Central Office for Foreign Education (Die Zentralstelle für ausländisches Bildungswesen / ZAB) of the Standing Conference of German Ministers of Educations and Cultural Affairs (KMK) provides the official framework for the recognition of foreign qualifications for higher education admissions.
 ZAB’s database, anabin, specifies the Central Office’s recommendations on the foreign qualifications required for entrance to higher education.